 When the mitral valve does not close properly, blood leaks back (regurgitates) into the upper chamber of the heart.
 This can cause the heart to pump harder, which may lead to congestive heart failure.

-The FDA-approved MitraClip device offers a new treatment option for patients with severe MR who are not viable candidates for surgery.
+The FDA-approved MitraClip device offers a new treatment option for patients with severe MR (mitral regurgitation) who are not viable candidates for surgery.
 The MitraClip, the world’s first transcatheter mitral valve repair therapy, reduces regurgitation by tightening the mitral valve’s seal.

 Other benefits demonstrated by this therapy include: